785pavan/isee2019-SPENDEMON/docs/_posts/2019-06-04-ISEE-2019-Implementation-and-User-Interface.md

-* **Storyboard 2:** Here we have displayed the Graph visualizations for all the expenses in the form of a Pie chart and a Trendline.
+**<span>Storyboard 2:</span>** Here we have displayed the Graph visualizations for all the expenses in the form of a Pie chart and a Trendline.